Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 ## Goals

 - Allow definition of a DNS load balancing strategy to decide how traffic should be weighted across multiple gateway instances from the central control plane.
-- Allow definition of TTL that control DNS TTLs for hosts used by the gateway

 ## None Goals